dohlee/chromoformer/README.md

     --fold 0 --binsizes 2000 500 100
 ```

 Chromoformer-reg (Chromoformer model for regression of gene expression in log2-transformed RPKM) can be trained using the command below.
+(Note the `--regression` flag.)

 ```bash
 $ python -m chromoformer.train --config config.yaml --meta metadata.csv --npy-dir npy_dir \